cy235/SPARK_YARN_HDFS/README.md

 ```

 ## HDFS configuration
-In the home directory, create a `bigdata` folder, then download and unzip `hadoop-3.2.1.tar.gz`
+In the home/root directory, download and unzip `hadoop-3.2.1.tar.gz`, create a `bigdata` folder,
 ```
 mkdir bigdata
 cd bigdata
-tar -zxvf hadoop-3.2.1.tar.gz
 ```
+then unzip the file `hadoop-3.2.1.tar.gz` into the `bigdata` folder.
-then configure `core-site.xml`
+Now we configure `core-site.xml`

 ```
 vi /root/bigdata/hadoop-3.2.1/etc/hadoop/core-site.xml